Skip to main content

 If an elderly bespectacled college professor visits the website, it may shift to become simpler in its design, increase the size of text on the page for readability, and re-write your sales copy to be more technical and verbose.
 If a twenty-year-old mechanic visits the same page, it may offer a more vibrant and interactive experience using exciting and dynamic sales copy.

-Recall the scope of societal change brought on by the industrial revolution.
+Recall the scope of societal change brought on by the Industrial Revolution.
 Prior to the revolution, most people lived agrarian lives.
 In the midst of the revolution, many people—children included—worked extremely long hours in filthy and dangerous conditions.
-In the decades after the revolution, we saw establishment of minimum wages and standardized work weeks.
+In the decades after the revolution, we saw the establishment of minimum wages and standardized work weeks.

 AI has already made an impact on employment.
 Large tech companies have seen the benefits of AI “copilots” for computer programming, streamlining their development departments and laying off thousands of tech workers.
 As AI grows more capable, it will displace workers in more and more fields.